Inmate Education

 Postsecondary Education and Industry Trade Training Programs

-Postsecondary education and industry trade training programs offer classes and industry training opportunities to provide courses that lead to a degree and/or industry certificate programming.
-These offerings include Infrastructure Technician, Heating Ventilation and Air Conditioning (HVAC), CDOT Flagging, Hazardous Waste Certification, Health and Fitness, Human Services, Mobile Electrical and Mechanical labs, Veterinarian Technician, Ironworkers Training, Office Administration, Oil and Gas, Renewable Energy, OSHA Safety Specialists, Small Business Management, Entrepreneurship, and Business Processes.
+Postsecondary and Industry trade training programs are classes and training contracted through colleges and industry training centers including the Community College system, Colorado State University, CU- Denver, Rocky Mountain Education Center, CDOT, and Ironworkers Union.
+Opportunities include classes and industry training opportunities that lead to college certificates and/or industry certificate programming.
+These offerings include Non-Destructive Testing, Heating Ventilation and Air Conditioning (HVAC), CDOT Flagging, Health and Fitness, Mobile Electrical and Mechanical labs, Ironworkers Training, and OSHA Safety Specialist training.

 Second Chance Pell Program

 The Second Chance Pell program offers an opportunity for colleges to partner with the Colorado Department of Correction.
-Participating schools can provide Federal Pell Grants to otherwise eligible students who are incarcerated in Federal or State penal institutions.
-It will allow incarcerated students the ability to earn a degree while serving their sentences.
+Participating schools provide Federal Pell Grants to eligible students who are incarcerated in Federal or State penal institutions.
+Through the current Second Chance PELL Pilot

 IDEA and ECEA Procedural Safeguards